 This test applies for modulating boilers only.
+Active the User Test sequence and pause at

-Active the User Test sequence and pause at Step 7 by pressing the Item button once the boiler stage 1 turns on.
+Active the User Test sequence and pause at Step 10 by pressing the Item button once the boiler stage 1 turns on.
 Using an electrical meter, measure for either a 5 V (dc) or 12 mA signal.
 The Boil Type setting selects whether the signal is V (dc) or mA.